-The US wind energy sector had its best quarter since 2009, installing 908 utility-scale wind turbines totaling 2,000 megawatts of new capacity.
+The US wind energy sector had its best first quarter since 2009, installing 908 utility-scale wind turbines totaling 2,000 megawatts of new capacity.

 New figures published Tuesday by the American Wind Energy Association (AWEA) highlight the strongest quarter for the US wind energy sector in eight years, installing 908 utility-scale wind turbines totaling 2,000 megawatts (MW).
 New capacity spanned the whole country, from Rhode Island and North Carolina to Oregon and Hawaii.
 Unsurprisingly, Texas led the way with 724 MW of new capacity, followed by Kansas with 481 MW, which is a great quarter for the Great Plains.